top of page

 • And a tiny makeshift dock.

-Approach | Rustic Campsites in Chippewa N.F.
+Approach | Rustic Campgrounds in Chippewa N.F.

 This collection of campsites includes sites approachable by car, boat and backpack.
 Explore them all in greater detail with Minnesota Camp Guide's Chippewa National Forest Guide to (Designated) Dispersed Camping.